igor47/blog/mobile.md

 I used about 45 minutes of thinking before I started implementing my first solution to this task.
 First, I was thinking about doing an actual simulation of expanding the radius of the mobile towers, but I thought that would be very slow, so I abondoned this idea.
-That was very stupid.
+That was stupid, as seen later.
 I learned from this task, that sometimes you SHOULD simulate whatever is actually going on!

 Because you can have an error margin of `Δ10^-3`, my first solution was pretty